Api reference

 manually_cancel_upstream_blocked_movement ¶

 Cancel an upstream blocked movement as a result of a manual, human action.
-The blocked movement may be pending or awaiting_user_response.
+The blocked movement may be pending, awaiting_user_response, or awaiting_user_response_self_healing.

 To automatically cancel a blocked movement as a result of automated action, mark the blocked movement as self